AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

     ...
 ```

-In `ui.apps.structure/pom.xml` you also need to add a filter for `/oak:index`:
+Additionally, it is necessary to include a filter for `/oak:index` in `ui.apps.structure/pom.xml`:

 ```xml
 <filters>